jlmelville/smallvis/docs/mmds.md

 difference for the other datasets, which suggests that, if there are low dimensional manifolds lurking inside them, they aren't so low-dimensional that trying to reproduce the geodesic distances is worthwhile.

+In terms of the approximations to GMMDS I tried with `swiss`, Ball-MMDS is much more successful than knn-MMDS.
+As GMMDS isn't that useful in general, I haven't bothered looking into exactly why knn-MMDS doesn't do as well.
+The 10% cutoff used in Ball-MMDS was also used successfully in the Stochastic Proximity Embedding paper (which also successfully unrolls the Swiss Roll), which is why I also used it here.
+But no motivation for that choice is given in the SPE paper, and there doesn't seem to be any good advice out there for principled choice of a cut-off.
+At least the knn version, could appeal to something like perplexity as used in SNE.
+Unfortunately, it doesn't do as well with a choice of $k$ that works perfectly well for GMMDS.
+Fortunately, as we shall discuss more below, GMMDS doesn't work so great that spending more time thinking about and trouble-shooting cheaper ways to approximate GMMDS is worth doing.

 `s1k` does show some indication that GMMDS was having some effect.
 There's a hint of the ten overlapping clusters in the MMDS and Sammon map plots, but it's